ortava/request-a-loan/README.md

 - ##### Step 3: Click the "Explorer" or equivalent file browser button on the control panel.
 - ##### Step 4: Move this cds-case-study repository into XAMPP's "htdocs" folder.
   - You can download this repository by pressing the green "<> Code" button and clicking "Download ZIP".
-  - Extract the ZIP and move the extracted folder into XAMPP's "htdocs" folder.
+  - Extract the ZIP and move the extracted folder into XAMPP's "htdocs" folder
+    - Make sure there is no folder of the same name when you open it.
   - Rename the extracted folder "cds-case-study".
 - ##### Step 5: Start your local server
   - Go back to XAMPP's Control Panel.